microchip-pic-avr-examples/pic16f13145-7-segment-decoder-mplab-mcc/README.md

 <br><img src="images/common-cathode-7-segment.png" width="600">

-The table below presents the truth table to correctly display hexadecimal number on a 7-segment display, depending of input values.
+The table below presents the truth table that correctly displays the hexadecimal number on a 7-segment display, depending on the input values.

 |           |   **In**  |           |           |       |       |       | **Out** |       |       |       | **Displayed Number** |
 |:---------:|:---------:|:---------:|:---------:|:-----:|:-----:|:-----:|:-------:|:-----:|:-----:|:-----:|:--------------------:|